SummaryRead the full fact sheet

 If you enjoy outdoor activities such as hiking, camping or four-wheel driving, you should take drinking water with you.
-If you run out of water, or cannot carry enough water with you for your entire trip, you may need to drink from natural water sources.
-Drinking untreated water such as creek water, bore water or sometimes even rainwater can lead to illnesses such as gastroenteritis and diarrhoea.
-The following is some simple advice on how to ensure that if you need to use natural water sources you minimise the risk of getting sick.
+If you run out of water, or cannot carry enough water with you for your entire trip, you may need to source drinking water from natural water sources.
+Drinking untreated water such as bore water, river water or spring water (including mineral springs) can lead to illnesses such as gastroenteritis and diarrhoea.
+Gastrointestinal illnesses can be particularly severe for the very young, the elderly and people with weakened immune systems.

 Avoid the danger zones

 - Check how it looks.
-The appearance of the water is not always a guarantee that it is safe to drink, but water that is clear, free of surface scum or debris, and has no odour is more likely be to free of contaminants than cloudy, smelly water that has a surface scum.
+The appearance of the water is not a guarantee that it is safe to drink, but water that is clear, free of surface scum or debris, and has no odour is more likely be to free of contaminants than cloudy, smelly water that has visible surface scum.

-- Camping areas
+- camping areas

-- Areas where mining is occurring or has occurred
+- areas where mining has occurred

-- Agricultural areas
+- agricultural areas

-- Unsewered towns.
+- unsewered dwellings and towns.

 Treat natural water before you drink it